 - How much can you spend on a new bed?

 Buying a bed is a long-term investment as most quality beds can virtually last you a lifetime.
-We spend a third of our lives in bed, and good physical and mental health requires good rest.
+We spend a third of our lives in bed and good physical and mental health requires good rest.
 Determine your maximum budget at the outset.
 Spend the maximum amount you can afford on the best possible bed you can find that suits your needs.
 Rather live a little longer in discomfort with that old bed, while you save up some money to acquire the right bed.

 - What do you need from a bed?

 Durability, appropriate support and comfort.
 A bed that is guaranteed to make you look forward to bedtime, where you wake up with renewed energy, looking forward to the labours of the day.
-If you suffer a bad back or have a spouse that is a restless sleeper, it is essential that you know the benefits of a modern mattress, how its construction can solve these problems.
+If you suffer a bad back, or have a spouse that is a restless sleeper, it is important that you know the benefits of a modern mattress, how its construction can solve these problems.
 Make the best use of the firmness and responsiveness characteristics that each bed offers.

 - Ask a friend

 A battle is won with many advisers.
 You are about to invest in a long-term asset, so it’s appropriate to ask your friends and acquaintances about the make of bed they chose, and why.
 This will empower you to select tried and tested brands.
 Pay attention to the bed you sleep in when visiting friend or family.
 If you loved sleeping on a particular bed, make a note of the brand and size.
 When back home, do some online research and compare statistics of competing brands and types.
 When friends offer advice, remember people differ.
 What others recommend as the ultimate bed might not suit your shape or weight